 - Limit your movement.
 Movement can cause static electricity to build up around you. - · Handle the device carefully, holding it by its edges or its frame. - Do not touch solder joints, pins, or exposed printed circuitry. - Do not leave the device where others can handle and possibly damage the device. - While the device is still in its static-protective package, touch it to an unpainted metal part of the server for at least 2 seconds.
-(This drains static electricity from the package and from your body.) - Remove the device from its package and install it directly into the server without setting it down.
-If it is necessary to set the device down, place it in its static-protective package.
-Do not place the device on the server cover or on a metal table. - Take additional care when handling devices during cold weather because heating reduces indoor humidity and increases static electricity.
+(This drains static electricity from the package and from your body.) - Remove the device from its package and install it directly into the server without setting down the device.
+If it is necessary to set down the device, place it back into its static-protective package.
+Do not place the device on the server cover or on a metal surface. - Take additional care when handling devices during cold weather because heating reduces indoor humidity and increases static electricity.